Polymer/old-docs-site/articles/accessible-web-components.md

 ![Menu displaying how to manage focus](/articles/images/accessible-web-components/image_0.png)

-Managing focus within a complex element.
+*Managing focus within a complex element*

 #### Using tabindex